Layr-Labs/eigensdk-go/examples/incredible-squaring/README.md

 make start-operator
 ```

-By default, the `start-operator` command will also register the operator.
+By default, the `start-operator` command will register the operator.
 To disable this, set `RegisterOperatorOnStartup` to false in the operator main.

-The operator will produce invalid results often, because the function passed to it has a failure probability.
+The operator will produce invalid results often because the function passed to it has a failure probability.
 These failures result in slashing once they're challenged.
 To see this in action, start the challenger with:

 ```bash